MarkusH/blog/content/Development/2014-09-16__en__django-17-data-migrations-done-right.rst

         ]

-The dependency ``('author', '__first__'),`` tells Django to apply a migration after the first migration in the referenced app, independent of its name.
+The dependency ``('author', '__first__'),`` tells Django to apply a migration at some point after the first migration in the referenced app, independent of its name.

 How do I add a data migration?